Dynamical system analysis at background and perturbation levels: Quintessence in severe disadvantage comparing to $\Lambda$CDM: Dynamical analysis at the background level

-\emph{Dynamical analysis at the background level} -- Let us briefly review the phase space analysis of $\Lambda$CDM paradigm, as well as of the basic dynamical dark energy scenario, namely the quintessence one.
+Let us briefly review the phase space analysis of $\Lambda$CDM paradigm, as well as of the basic dynamical dark energy scenario, namely the quintessence one with an exponential potential, which is the archetype quintessence scenario due to the well-posed theoretical justification of exponential potentials.
 Considering a flat Friedmann-Robertson-Walker (FRW) metric $ds^2= dt^2-a^2(t)\, \delta_{ij} dx^i dx^j$, the equations of a general cosmological scenario read as

 with $\kappa^2=8\pi G$, and where $\rho_m$, $p_m$ are respectively the energy density and pressure of the matter fluid, while $\rho_{d}$, $p_{d}$ are the energy density and pressure of the (effective) dark energy fluid.
 Finally, assuming that interactions do not take place among the cosmic fluid components, the system of equations closes with the conservation equations